FAQ - Graduate Writing Center

 How are Graduate Writing Center services affected by COVID-19?

-Most GWC services operate smoothly online during the pandemic.
+GWC services continue to operate smoothly online and are transitioning for a safe return to campus.
 Students and faculty have easy access to coaches, resources, and workshops.
 Read the GWC COVID-19 FAQ for more information.

 We work with all NPS students throughout their time with NPS, whether they are in certificate or degree-granting programs, in-residence or distance learners, and native English speakers or speakers of English as a second language.

 Faculty and staff affiliated with NPS are welcome to use our online resources and attend workshops, although students are given priority in workshops when space is limited.
 Please contact firstname.lastname@example.org to find out if space is available.